Arene substitution pattern: Cine and tele substitution

-Origins
+Etymology

 The prefixes ortho, meta, and para are all derived from Greek, meaning correct, following, and beside, respectively.
 The relationship to the current meaning is perhaps not obvious.
 The ortho description was historically used to designate the original compound, and an isomer was often called the meta compound.
 For instance, the trivial names orthophosphoric acid and trimetaphosphoric acid have nothing to do with aromatics at all.
 Likewise, the description para was reserved for just closely related compounds.
 Thus Jöns Jakob Berzelius originally called the racemic form of tartaric acid "paratartaric acid" (another obsolete term: racemic acid) in 1830.
 The use of the prefixes ortho, meta and para to distinguish isomers of disubstituted aromatic rings starts with Wilhelm Körner in 1867, although he applied the ortho prefix to a 1,4-isomer and the meta prefix to a 1,2-isomer.
 It was the German chemist Karl Gräbe who, in 1869, first used the prefixes ortho-, meta-, para- to denote specific relative locations of the substituents on a disubstituted aromatic ring (namely naphthalene).
 In 1870, the German chemist Viktor Meyer first applied Gräbe's nomenclature to benzene.
 The current nomenclature was introduced by the Chemical Society in 1879.